C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras

-it follows that $a$ takes values in $X^{\otimes m} J$. \end{Proof} \begin{cor} For any ideal $I$ in $A$ relations \eqref{relations that establish bijection between ideals} establish a one-to-one correspondence between ideals $J$ in $I$ and ideals $\JJ$ in $\KK_X(I)$. \end{cor} \begin{Proof} Use the transitivity of relation of being an ideal. \end{Proof} \begin{rem} {remark on difference between II_{XI} and II_X(I)} For an ideal $I$ in $A$, $XI$ is naturally considered as a $C^*$-correspondence over $I$.
+it follows that $a$ takes values in $X^{\otimes n} J$. \end{proof} \begin{corollary} For any ideal $I$ in $A$ relations \eqref{relations that establish bijection between ideals} establish a one-to-one correspondence between ideals $J$ in $I$ and ideals $\JJ$ in $\KK_X(I)$. \end{corollary} \begin{proof} Use the transitivity of relation of being an ideal. \end{proof} \begin{remark} {remark on difference between II_{XI} and II_X(I)} For an ideal $I$ in $A$, $XI$ is naturally considered as a $C^*$-correspon\-dence over $I$.
 Applying Proposition \ref{Ideals in TT(X)} to $XI$ we get a one-to-one correspondence between ideals $J$ in $I$ and ideals $\JJ$ in $\KK_{XI}$, given by relations